zenomt/appshell/README.md

 running.
 It reads lines from its input (default `sys.stdin`), each line representing one command.
 The first word on the line is the name of the command, and the remaining words (if any) are the command's command-specific arguments.
-It runs until its input is exhausted or `Shell.QuitException` is raised (this is what the `quit` command does).
+It runs until its input is exhausted or `Shell.Quit` is raised (this is what the `quit` command does).

 Lines beginning with the comment character (`#` by default) are ignored.